danielbodnar/awesome-stars/README.md

 - [denoland/deno_std](https://github.com/denoland/deno_std) - The Deno Standard Library
 - [eta-dev/eta](https://github.com/eta-dev/eta) - Embedded JS template engine for Node, Deno, and the browser.
 Lighweight, fast, and pluggable.
 Written in TypeScript
 - [denosaurs/deno_python](https://github.com/denosaurs/deno_python) - 🐍 Python interpreter bindings for Deno and Bun.
-- [sniptt-official/monads](https://github.com/sniptt-official/monads) - 👻 Option, Result, and Either types for TypeScript; Inspired by Rust
+- [thames-technology/monads](https://github.com/thames-technology/monads) - Option, Result, and Either types for TypeScript - Inspired by Rust 🦀
 - [ferrislucas/promptr](https://github.com/ferrislucas/promptr) - Promptr is a CLI tool that lets you use plain English to instruct GPT3 or GPT4 to make changes to your codebase.
 - [commitizen/cz-cli](https://github.com/commitizen/cz-cli) - The commitizen command line utility. #BlackLivesMatter
 - [ianstormtaylor/superstruct](https://github.com/ianstormtaylor/superstruct) - A simple and composable way to validate data in JavaScript (and TypeScript).